VinayBatta-08/Sales-Analysis-Excel/README.md

 ## Project Overview

-This project analyzes sales performance using Microsoft Excel to identify trends in sales, profit, targets, customers, and regional performance.
+This project analyzes sales data using Microsoft Excel to understand sales, profit, customer, target, and regional performance.
+The main goal was to identify important trends and summarize the results through an interactive dashboard.

 ## Tools & Techniques